react-dnd/dnd-core/README.md

 # dnd-core

-Drag and drop sans the GUI
+Drag and drop sans the GUI.
+Very much a work in progress.